 Technology is meant to enhance our quality of life.
 Technological advances can simplify tasks, make work easier, and allow us access to the wealth of information on this planet.
 Adoption of the latest and greatest has always been an issue with fears of privacy invasion, reliance, and the eventual submission of mankind to our robot invaders, lurking in many skeptical minds.
 At Abt, each and every one of our products is chosen for our shelves based on the fact that they’ll have a positive impact on the everyday lives of our customers – not gimmick or novelty.
 That’s why when we came across this $35 billion city full of hippy-techy greatness, we had to share.

 In the Songdo International Business District (it’s actually part of “Greater Songdo” and governed by Incheon) is no more than a 15-minute walk – ergo less urban pollution.
 The city also has three separate water networks.
-One for fresh water, one for sewage, and one for “grey water” that’s used for irrigation among other things.
+One for freshwater, one for sewage, and one for “grey water” that’s used for irrigation among other things.
 Sensors are literally everywhere.
-They monitor everything from water flow, to energy consumption and traffic.
-These 21st century implementations help create the sustainable new urbanism lifestyle and adapt it for the future.
+They monitor everything from water flow to energy consumption and traffic.
+These 21st-century implementations help create a sustainable new urbanism lifestyle and adapt it for the future.
 Another advancement designed to bolster sustainability is that the heat produced by the city’s natural gas power source is re-purposed (in the form of hot water) to heat buildings and power absorption chillers for cooling.

 For more information on the city of Songdo and new urbanism, take a look at any of these places: